 Volvo Cars engineers call it “the ultimate driving simulator”, but it is not just an excuse for them to indulge their inner basement gamer.
 Instead, the Swedish company’s ground-breaking mixed-reality simulator is used to make new strides in safety and autonomous driving technology.

-A setup with a moving driver’s seat, a steering wheel with haptic feedback and a crystal-clear virtual-reality headset would make any serious gamer jealous, but Volvo Cars’ simulator takes this concept to the next level, making it hard to tell reality from simulation.
+A setup with a moving driving seat, a steering wheel with haptic feedback and a crystal-clear virtual reality headset would make any serious gamer jealous, but Volvo Cars’ simulator takes this concept to the next level, making it hard to tell reality from simulation.
 Which is exactly the point.

-Testers can be exposed to imagined active safety and driver-assistance features, upcoming autonomous drive user interfaces, future car models and many other scenarios.
-It can be used on real test track roads or in the test lab, and every scenario is fully customisable.
+Testers can be exposed to imagined active safety and driver assistance features, upcoming autonomous drive user interfaces, future car models and many other scenarios.
+It can be used on real test track roads or in the test lab, and every scenario is fully customizable.
 The possibilities are literally endless.

-“Working together with great companies such as Varjo, Unity and Teslasuit has allowed us to test so many scenarios that look and feel totally real, without having to physically build anything,” said Casper Wickman.
-“It lets us test drive actual cars in traffic scenarios that look and feel real but can be adjusted at the touch of a button.”
+“Working together with great companies like Varjo, Unity and Teslasuit has allowed us to test so many scenarios that look and feel totally real, without having to physically build anything,” says Casper Wickman.
+“It lets us test drive actual cars in through traffic scenarios that look and feel real, but can be adjusted at the touch of a button.”

-When developing safety systems for cars, such as collision-avoiding technologies, testing is crucial.
+When developing safety systems for cars, like collision-avoiding technologies, testing is crucial.
 But testing these systems in reality can be dangerous, time-consuming and expensive.
-Virtual and mixed-reality simulations, however, allow for perfectly safe testing in authentic environments, without having to build any physical prototypes or set up complex scenarios.
+Virtual and mixed reality simulations, however, allow for perfectly safe testing in authentic environments, without having to build any physical prototypes or set up complex scenarios.